Get the Books!

 The clinician's manual on Amazon

-Note: The IMT recourses for patients and families will be available on August 1, 2019 through the New Harbinger website.
+Note: The IMT recourses for patients and families is available the New Harbinger website (URL inside the book!).

 Hear what some eating disorder specialists have to say about IMT!